-Most importantly, posting early means discoveries are shared more quickly, allowing others to build off your work and science to move more quickly.
+Most importantly, posting your work early means discoveries are shared more quickly, allowing others to build off your work and science to move more quickly.
 A commentary on the benefits of preprints in the life sciences can be found here: https://science.sciencemag.org/content/352/6288/899.

-Research Square features all the characteristics of a traditional preprint server, but with some notable differences:
+Research Square features all the characteristics of a traditional preprint server but with some notable differences:

-Click the Submit button, create an account, and then follow the instructions to upload your manuscript and figures.
-After you submit your paper to Research Square, it will be checked by our editorial staff to ensure it meets our standards for online posting.
+Click Submit a preprint, create an account, and then follow the instructions to upload your manuscript and figures.
+After you submit your paper to Research Square, it will be checked by our editorial staff to ensure it meets our requirements for online posting.
 We'll email you when your paper is posted online and ready to be shared.
-At that time, you'll receive a DOI and a link to the public version of your article to share with others.
+At that time, you'll receive a DOI and a link to the public version of your preprint to share with others.